Political Discrimination in the Hiring Process: Getting Past Your Own Biases

-2. Look at personality.
+2. Look at personality and work style.

 3. Consider diversity.

 Modern employers have learned that they gain a great deal when they employ diverse teams.
 Teams that feature people of all backgrounds, races, ethnicities, abilities, ages, veteran status, sexual orientation and gender identity–and many others.
 You can think of differing political beliefs the same way.
 Diversity of thought can bring new perspectives to organizations.
 Also, it can take us outside of our comfort zones and allow us to solve problems in new ways.